sgoldenlab/simba/docs/Tutorial_DLC.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/createdlcmodel2.png" width="400" height="336" />

-2. Enter the name of your project in `Project Name`
+2. Enter the name of your project in `Project Name`.

-3. Enter your name in the `Experimenter Name`
+3. Enter your name in the `Experimenter Name`.

 > **Note:** Spaces are not allowed for your project name and experimenter name.